Plaza de Toros de Ronda: Bullfighters

 Soon after the ring's creation in the 18th century, the Romero family of Ronda emerged to provide over three generations of bullfighters.
-The most important of them was Pedro Romero (1754-1839), a key figure in the history of bullfighting who slew more than 5,600 bulls.
+The most important of them was Pedro Romero (1754-1839), a key figure in the history of bullfighting who killed more than 5,600 bulls.
 The Romero and Ordóñez families were known for their great bullfights in the Plaza, and bronze statues of Cayetano Ordóñez and son Antonio Ordóñez stand outside one of the entrances to the bullring.
 Ordoñez created the Feria Goyesca, a bullfight held the first week of September every year in honor of Pedro Romero.
 The Ordoñez family, widely considered the second bullfighting dynasty of Ronda, participates in the spectacle along with the bullfighters and their assistants.
 They dress up in costumes reminiscent of the characters in paintings by Spanish romantic painter Francisco Goya.

 Because of its rural location and the small size of the surrounding town of Ronda, this bullring does not host as many bullfights as other, larger venues: Seville for example.
 The bullring in Ronda is open to the public, charging admission fee of EUR 9.00 (2023).